gerritdaniels/ctrl/readme.md

 The toXml function takes a const reference to the object and opionally a boolean indicating that pretty printing should be used.
 The fromXml function takes a const string reference as argument and again returns an on heap allocated object.

+The toJson alkso has the object as its first argument and can optionally have a second integer parameter indicating the indentation level of the output.
+When set to 0 (the default) pretty printing isn't used.

 You can also use composition.